 Each leaf, which is comprised of four to eight leaflets, folds up in the late afternoon to persist through the night (they do the same during cloudy weather and storms).

 Its roots, however, are remarkably robust.
 Surface roots stretch far, leading to hazardous road conditions in some parts of the islands (and their removal from parts of Oahu).
-Known as the mimosa tree in the Philippines, it’s also considered by some as taxing on native ecosystems, primarily as a “nuisance tree,” in that it grows where it pleases.
+Known as the mimosa tree in the Philippines, some also consider it as taxing on native ecosystems, primarily as a “nuisance tree” in that it grows where it pleases.

 Should you be visiting Maui, search for this picturesque tree across the island, particularly at lower elevations and in the grasslands of Wailea and Makena.

-(One of the loveliest displays of monkeypod trees can be found on Makena Road before reaching Maluaka Beach.)
-Stand beneath one long enough and you may note a honey-scented drizzle, which is created by sap-sucking insects, while times of heavy flowering often create a waterfall of showering stamens.
-Then consider yourself fortunate: Oahu’s Moanalua Garden’s iteration of the elegant monkeypod is called the $4 million tree.
+Stand beneath one long enough, and you may note a honey-scented drizzle, which is created by sap-sucking insects, while times of heavy flowering often create a waterfall of showering stamens.
+Oahu’s Moanalua Garden’s iteration of the elegant monkeypod is called the $4 million tree.
 Thank Hitachi for the title: it’s one of the most widely recognized corporate icons in Asia.

 Some of the photos are courtesy of Natalie Brown Photography.